Gujarat Muslim outfit plans protests, legal fight against UCC Bill passed by Assembly

 “First adopted in Uttarakhand and now replicated in Gujarat, the Bill was deliberately misnamed as UCC even though it is not.
 In Uttarakhand, the issue is pending before the High Court,” he said.

-The samiti has also demanded the state government to put the UCC panel report in public domain.
+The samiti has also demanded the state government to release the UCC panel report.

 Stay updated with the latest - Click here to follow us on Instagram